AndrePatri/WheeBBot-v1/README.md

 - Hardware:

- - [ ] Wire a new cable for connecting to ODrive CAN bus
- - [ ] Improve encoder connections (including the new JST pins)
+ - [ ] Check if powering the RPI and the IMU stack reparately makes the connection better

 - Software: